UK defense minister rules himself out of leadership race

 Defense Minister Ben Wallace said after “careful consideration” and discussion with colleagues and family, he will not be running to replace Boris Johnson as Conservative leader and the country’s next prime minister.

-Wallace was seen by some as the favorite choice among Conservative party members in what’s set to be a wide open leadership race following Johnson’s resignation announcement on Thursday.
+Wallace was seen by some as the favorite choice among Conservative party members in what’s shaping up to be a wide open leadership race following Johnson’s resignation announcement on Thursday.

 Johnson quit as party leader after months of insisting he would stay in the job despite mounting ethics scandals.
 He said he would stay on as prime minister until the party chooses his successor.

+Newly-appointed Treasury chief Nadhim Zahawi launched his campaign to become Tory leader Saturday, pledging to lower taxes and boost defense spending.

-Former chancellor Rishi Sunak, the best-known of the leadership contenders and regarded as the bookmakers’ favorite to win, launched his bid on Friday.
+Zahawi’s announcement came a day after former chancellor Rishi Sunak, the best-known of the leadership contenders and regarded as the bookmakers’ favorite to win, launched his bid.
 Sunak resigned on Tuesday, kicking off a mass exodus of government officials that toppled Johnson.

 Wallace said his decision wasn’t “an easy choice to make, but my focus is on my current job and keeping this great country safe.”

 Conservative party officials on Monday are expected to set out the timetable for a leadership contest, with the aim of having a winner by the end of the summer.
-The two-step process involves Tory lawmakers voting to reduce the field of candidates to two, who will go to a ballot of all party members.
+The two-step process involves Tory lawmakers voting to reduce the field of candidates to two, who will then go to a ballot of all party members — about 180,000 people.

+The winner of the vote will become both the leader of the Conservative party and Britain’s next prime minister, without the need for a national election.

 Johnson’s resignation marked the end of three tumultuous years that saw the divisive leader fend off numerous scandals and a Conservative leadership challenge.
 For months, he managed to cling on to power despite allegations that he protected supporters from bullying and corruption allegations, and that he misled Parliament about government office parties that broke COVID-19 lockdown rules.